YiqunW/MIMIR/README.md

 ```
 The object with clustering results will be used for the next step.

 ### Step 5: Annotate and curate the resulting gene modules
 The previous steps generated a multitude of clustering results with different similarities and parameters tested.
 In this step, we will choose the best clustering result to serve as the basis of the gene modules (see [example](https://github.com/YiqunW/MIMIR/blob/main/example_scripts/step5_Check_clustering_results.md)).
-To do this, we inspect several metrics and statistics for each clustering result, such as the number of clusters, percent of genes included in non-singlet clusters, size of the largest cluster, mean within-cluster gene correlation, and more.
+To do this, we inspect several metrics for each clustering result, such as the number and size of clusters, the mean within-cluster gene correlation, and more.
 When manually curated modules (with a subset of genes) or additional gold-standard gene annotations are available, they can be used to assess the clustering results too.

 To calculate quality measures for clustering results:
 ```r